Firby to Malton

 Although it’s only a small reserve, Jeffry Bog has several different habitats.
 The best time to visit is in spring when the grasslands are full of cowslip, primrose and marsh marigolds or in summer when betony, salad burnet and common spotted orchids can be seen.

 On a warm day, damselflies and day-flying moths are abundant.
 Keep an eye on the sky as buzzards have been seen here and otters have occasionally been spotted on the riverbanks.
-Kingfishers can sometimes be spotted along the river banks.
+Kingfishers can sometimes be seen along the river banks.

 The reserve is grazed with cattle in summer (Cow alert!).
 See Yorkshire Wildlife Trust for more information.